Australia refers invasive search of women at Qatar airport to federal police | Law-Order

 On Monday, Foreign Affairs Minister Marise Payne confirmed the women had contacted the Australian government at the time of the incident, adding that it had taken up the matter with Qatar's ambassador.
 The "extraordinary incident" had also been reported to the Australian Federal Police, she said.

 "This is a grossly disturbing, offensive, concerning set of events," Payne told media.
 "It is not something I have ever heard of occurring in my life, in any context.
 We have made our views very clear to the Qatari authorities."
-Australian federal police have made no comment on the matter.
+In a statement, the Australian federal police said they were aware of the incident, and were engaging with the department of foreign affairs and trade.

 In a statement, Hamad International Airport, which is part of the Qatar Airways Group, said the newborn found abandoned on Oct 2 had not been identified and was receiving medical care.
 "Medical professionals expressed concern to officials about the health and welfare of a mother who had just given birth and requested she be located prior to departing (the airport)," it said.